 White spots on teeth are signs of demineralization underneath intact enamel.
 Bacteria produce acids, which break down the minerals in the tooth creating porosities in the tooth.
 The porosities become fluid filled developing a whitish discoloration associated with demineralization.
-This discoloration is the result of difference in refraction of light through healthy enamel and fluid filled porosities.
+This discoloration is the result of the difference in refraction of light through healthy enamel and fluid filled porosities.
 Some causes of white spots on teeth are due to the removal of orthodontic bands and brackets after braces, fluorosis, erosion, xerostomia (dry-mouth), and hypocalcification.
-Treatment options for white spots on teeth usually involve re-mineralization using pastes, creams and topical treatments.
+Treatment options for white spots on teeth usually involve re-mineralization using pastes, creams, and topical treatments.
 Some of these include fluoride therapy or some form of calcium phosphate paste.
 Teeth whitening may also be used as an option to alleviate the appearance of white lesions.